 So to say I was a little nervous about training with Dalton Wong (who also trains Kit “Jon Snow” Harington) was an understatement.
-I had visions of keeling over in the cobbled street outside Twenty Two Training like one of the victims in The Hunger Games, the same cobbled street where I envisage Jennifer Lawrence beasts the lunges Wong makes her do there.
+I had visions of keeling over in the cobbled street outside Twenty Two Training like one of the victims in The Hunger Games.
 The funny thing is, Twenty Two Training is discreetly tucked off a busy street near Gloucester Road tube, but it’s not at all intimidating, rather it feels homely.

 “Come up!”
 Wong yelled to me after he’d buzzed me in.
-Straight away he thrust a glass of what looked like green pond water into my hand (it was water laced with minty-tasting, alkalizing, chlorophyll supplement), and we were back downstairs ready to train.
-The crazy thing is that since my session with Wong last week I have been to my own gym twice.
+Straight away he thrust a glass of what looked like green pond water into my hand (it was water laced with a minty-tasting and alkalizing chlorophyll supplement), and we were back downstairs ready to train.

 Wong is incredibly friendly and chatty—we talk about everything from work to holidays but the chatting doesn’t take away from the exercise.
 I’m not allowed to hang around.
 We start with a warm-up routine of stretches on the floor to get me primed for the workout (at this point, I still had no idea what the workout would be like).
 “I don’t like to ruin my clients,” Wong tells me.
 “I want you to leave here and still have the energy to be able to get on with your day.”
 I like the sound of that.

-Wong’s aim with all his clients is to get them doing functional training, and by that he means working on areas of weakness, so you can be better at life.
-His aim with Lawrence was to get her fit enough for the demanding schedule and action scenes in the Hunger Games franchise; another aim for a lot of his star clients is to ensure they look poised on the red carpet and at events.
-This leads me nicely onto the first thing I learnt from Wong…
+Another aim for a lot of his star clients is to ensure they look poised on the red carpet and at events.
+This leads me nicely onto the next thing I learned from Wong…

-These moves are to improve my posture.
-In fact, Wong gets his clients to do these moves a few hours before red carpet events, to remind the muscles in the shoulders and back that they need to stand to attention, rather than slump unattractively.
+Wong gets his clients to do these moves a few hours before red carpet events, to remind the muscles in the shoulders and back that they need to stand to attention, rather than slump down.

 The posterior chain is the collection of muscles that run down the back of your body.
-Shoulders, back and glute muscles, hamstrings and calves.
+They include shoulders, back, and glute muscles, hamstrings, and calves.
 “Most of my workouts are focused on the posterior chain,” Wong tells me.
 “You burn more calories and get better results.”

-Wong gets me to point my toe forwards (harder than it sounds, when you’re in that position) then he instructs me to squeeze the glute muscles, then hamstrings and lastly the calf in my left leg before I can draw my right foot back out, switching over to bring my left leg in to repeat on the opposite side.
-I’m knackered after six reps, which is ridiculous but just goes to show that I wasn’t getting nearly enough out of the mountain climbers I had been doing before.
+Wong gets me to point my toe forwards (harder than it sounds when you’re in that position) then he instructs me to squeeze the glute muscles, hamstrings, and lastly the calf in my left leg before I can draw my right foot back out, switching over to bring my left leg in to repeat on the opposite side.
+I’m knackered after six reps, which is ridiculous, but just goes to show that I wasn’t getting nearly enough out of the mountain climbers I had been doing before.

-Wong is all about efficiency of movement over speed, and as someone who has never much liked HIIT and much prefers a long, slow run or a heavy weightlifting session, I am totally on board with Wong’s way of training.
+Wong is all about efficiency of movement over speed, and as someone who has never much liked HIIT and much prefers a long, slow run (LISS) or heavy weightlifting, I am totally on board with Wong’s way of training.
 I leave with a spring in my step, ready and excited to take on the gym again.
-It’s little wonder his book is called The Feelgood Plan.
+It’s little wonder his book is called The Feelgood Plan ($8.50).